vcanales/wdm/README.md

 ### Adding Dependencies

-To add a plugin or theme to your project, use the `add` command:
+To add a plugin to your project, use the `add` command:

 ```bash
 wdm add <dependency-name> --version <version> --repo <repository> [--token-env <token-env-variable>]